 All too often, The Wombats have been unfairly relegated to the category of ‘generic indie’ – a genre categorised by catchy upbeat tunes and simple lyrics.
-And while this is exactly what propelled the trio to fame during the mid-2000s, on Fix Yotar, according to Haggis – the album balances the perfect formula between freshness and familiarity.
+And while this is exactly what propelled the trio to fame during the mid-2000s, on Fix Yourself, The Wombats balance the perfect formula between freshness and familiarity.
 This change of sound, while propelled partly by The Wombats’ desire to push themselves, was curiously also impacted by COVID.

 “The album wouldn’t have sounded exactly the same if we’d just all been in the same room,” notes Haggis.
 “You can’t help but be influenced by where you are, who you were, what the room sounds like; it all kind of bleeds in to shape the album.
 I mean, obviously, you’ve got lots of plugins nowadays that emulate all different spaces, but I think the fact that Murph was doing guitars and vocals in a room altogether in a different country, everything was slightly different than it would have sounded.
 And I think that made the album richer, sonically.”